Faizul-Bitto/problem-solving/README.md

 - ✅ Well-organized problem solutions
 - ✅ Test cases included for verification
 - ✅ Solutions from multiple platforms
-- ✅ Categorized by difficulty and platform
+- ✅ Categorized by difficulty, platform, and contest type
-- ✅ Ready-to-compile C++ code
+- ✅ Solutions organized by rating/difficulty levels

 ---